rougier/numpy-100/README.rst

       G = np.unique(G)

-3. Given an array C that is a bincount, how to procude an array A such that np.bincount(A) == C ?
+3. Given an array C that is a bincount, how to produce an array A such that np.bincount(A) == C ?

    .. code:: python